 Library Resources & Databases:

-This is the Web Site of the Schertz Area Genealogy Group.
-There are links to external research sites and tutorials along with other genealogical information.
-This group meets at the library the first Tuesday of every month @ 5:30 PM except for July because of the holiday.
-Please visit the library adult calendar for the most current events and times.
+This is the library calendar of events with information on the Schertz Area Genealogists Group meetings.
+This group meets at the library the first Tuesday of every month @ 6:30 PM except for July because of the holiday.

 Genealogy records that span billions of names across hundreds of collections—including birth, marriage, death, probate, land, military, IGI extracted, and more.